healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Noise Level: 68.3 dB

-The Elite Gourmet’s low noise level was its main saving grace, earning it an excellent and much needed 9.2/10.
-During boiling, the kettle’s noise level peaked at 68.3 dB while reaching a rolling simmer, which was significantly lower than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
+The Elite Gourmet’s low noise level turned out to be its saving grace, earning it an excellent and much needed 9.2/10.
+During boiling, the kettle’s noise level peaked at 68.3 dB while reaching a rolling simmer, which was significantly lower than 80dB—the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)’s safe level for up to 2 hours of noise exposure.
 This outcome was one of our best so far alongside the Ovente Electric Kettle (KP72W).

 ### Keep Warm